SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* check config asap at startup and check for presence of __placeholders__ (or missing/bad config in general) still in config

 * visualizer: contenthelp items don't have Visualise (last published button) : only items with graphsync parts

 * add setting to graph sync to set the node property name for titles